-Name of the Scheme/ Project 1 Sectoral/ program Expenditure Commitments till date Possible cost escalations Froject Y Y+1 Y+2 outlays till date
+Name of the Allocations as per MTEF Sectoral/ Expenditure Possible cost Scheme/ Y Y+1 Y+2 program Commitments escalations Project outlays till date

-15. Project Viability:
+14. Project Viability

 - 1. In case projects which have identified stream of financial returns, the financial internal rate of return may be calculated.
-The hurdle rate is linked to REPO rate (refer para-6 of Annexure-VI) to be updated by Finance Department from time to time. - 2.
+The hurdle rate is linked to REPO rate (refer para-6 of Annexure-IV) to be updated by Finance Department from time to time. - 2.
 In case of projects where financial returns are not readily quantifiable (typically social development projects), the economic rate of return may be estimated.

-16. Monitoring and Evaluation:
+15. Monitoring and Evaluation

 - 1. Indicate the Project Management/ Implementing Agency.
 Amount charges payable, if any. - 2.
-Mode of implementation of individual works (Departmental / Third Party or others).

-- 3. The monitoring framework for the project / scheme may be indicated.
+Mode of implementation of individual works (Departmental / Third Party or others). - 3.
+The monitoring framework for the project / scheme may be indicated.
 The arrangements for audit of the project may also be stated. - 4.
 Measurable parameters for evaluation of impact and outcome with reference to the scheme objective should be indicated. - 5.
 Period of evaluation such as mid-term / concurrent / post project etc. and method of evaluation viz.
 In-house / third party will also be provided. - 6.
 Indicate the findings of mid-term review of on-going projects/schemes which have not passed through appraisal forum, and projects/schemes which are due for completion and their continuance is necessary so as to assess the overall progress till date.

-Name of the the Date of commencement Scheduled Results of mid-term review Scheme/ Project date of Completion Beneficiaries Benefits accrued Expenditure incurred Areas covered 1 2 3 4 5 6 7
+Name of the Date of Scheduled d-term review

+Scheme/ Project date of Completion Beneficiaries Benefits accrued Expenditure incurred Areas covered

+1 2 3 4 5 6 7

-17. Project / Scheme sensitivities
+16. Project / Scheme sensitivities